Alpha-1 antitrypsin (AAT) is a protein made mainly by your liver.

 AAT deficiency can cause lung problems in adults and liver problems in both adults and children.
 Some of these conditions can be life-threatening.

-In Ireland, 1 in 25 people carries the gene that causes AAT deficiency.
+In Ireland, 1 in 25 people has the gene that causes AAT deficiency.

 Symptoms of AAT deficiency

-People with AAT deficiency may not develop related diseases and may have no symptoms.
-You might never know you have the disorder.
-People who have symptoms usually notice them between ages 20 and 50.
+People with AAT deficiency may not develop any health issues or have any symptoms.
+You might never know you have AAT deficiency.

-The symptoms of AAT deficiency are like those caused by chronic obstructive pulmonary disease (COPD).
+The symptoms of lung disease caused by AAT deficiency are like those of chronic obstructive pulmonary disease (COPD).

 Symptoms may include: